-The paper continues, noting that how the information about possible side effects is delivered is important- this is called ‘framing’.
-An example is used in the paper is a ‘negative frame: 30% will experience headache vs. positive frame: 70% will not experience headache’.
+The paper continues, noting that how the information about how possible side effects is delivered is important – this is called ‘framing’.
+The example used in the paper is a ‘negative frame: 30% will experience headache vs. positive frame: 70% will not experience headache’.
 Obviously, the information in both warnings is the same but the way it’s delivered will affect how we respond to it (see (Kahneman and Tversky, 1979; Tversky and Kahneman, 1981).

 There is a further twist to this, which often goes unnoticed, and that is how in both examples, the word headache is used.
 Interestingly other research suggests this will also increase the chances of headaches (Richter et al 2014).

-This serves to remind clinicians that we need to be especially mindful of the words we use and the way we frame the delivery of information to avoid undermining the benefits of our interventions and also raises the role of the patient in recognising some of these unintentional messages so we can have the opportunity to consciously reject their nocebo effect.
+This serves to remind clinicians that we need to be especially mindful of the words we use and the way we frame the delivery of information to avoid undermining the benefits of our interventions.
+It also raises the role of the patient in recognising some of these unintentional messages so we can have the opportunity to consciously reject their nocebo effect.